 - Any change of the employer's Employer Identification Number, resulting from a change in employer's ownership or structure.

 - Any reduction in student compensation that is not tied to a reduction in hours worked.

 - Any significant decrease in hours per week that a student engages in a STEM training opportunity.

 - Changes to the employer's commitments or student's learning objectives as documented on the I-983.

-- The employer has additional responsibilities associated with employment/training of a STEM OPT student as indicated on form I-983.
+- The employer has additional responsibilities associated with employing your through STEM OPT, as indicated on form I-983.